Get pay-per-download newsgroup access with Usenet block accounts: everything you need to know.

 - If you are a HEAVY Usenet user

-These may seem contradictory to one another, so let us explain a little further.
+These may seem a contradiction, so let us explain a little further.

 A block account is great if you enjoy the benefits of Usenet from time-to-time, but not enough to commit yourself to a recurring monthly membership.

 For example, block accounts are great for supplementing torrents.
-Perhaps you rely primarily on torrent file-sharing but occasionally find Usenet useful for those hard to find files or new releases.
+Perhaps you rely primarily on torrent file-sharing but occasionally lie to use Usenet for those hard to find new releases or rare, older files.

-However, if you ultimately find the great selection of materials on Usenet to your liking AND you decide to partake regularly, you should consider a recurring monthly account such as Newshosting as this represents better value for money per GB for a regular user.
+However, if you ultimately find the great selection of materials on Usenet to your liking AND you decide to partake regularly, you should consider a recurring monthly account with a good Usenet provider such as Newshosting as this represents better value for money per GB downloaded for a regular user.

 Usenet Block Account versus Monthly Plan

 The break even point for when it makes sense to switch from relying on a block account to a traditional monthly plan depends on the prices of the various plans (block accounts are cheaper the more GBs you buy – see the heading below ‘How Much do Block Accounts Cost’).